SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_cm.md

 - **OFDM CH 1 Preferred Profile**: Direct value.
 The current channel 1 preferred profile.

-  Retrieved using the call "show cable modem phy ofdm", using the RecmProf listed in the CLI response.
+  Retrieved using the call "show cable modem phy ofdm", using the recommended profile listed in the CLI response.

 - **OFDM CH 2**: Calculated.
 The ID of OFDM channel 2.